indica-mcf/Indica/doc/design.rst

 strength, the location of various flux surface (poloidal, toroidal, and potentially others), the minor radius, the volume enclosed by a given flux surface, and the minimum flux surface for a line-of-sight.
-An :py:class:`~src.equilibrium.Equilibrium` class is defined with methods to obtain these values.
+An :py:class:`~indica.equilibrium.Equilibrium` class is defined with methods to obtain these values.
 Rather than try to anticipate every type of flux surface which might be needed, any method which takes or returns a flux surface has an argument ``kind`` which accepts a string